About West Space

 Hospitality & Accessibility

 West Space strives to be open and welcoming.
-With an understanding that art is for everyone, we contextualise works of art, and communicate complex ideas clearly.
+With an understanding that art is for everyone, we contextualise works of art, and communicate complex ideas clearly, and create opportunities for people to gather around art and ideas.

 In 2000, West Space relocated to Anthony Street in the CBD, and in 2005, formed a Board with the strategic skills to steer and grow the organisation.

 In 2011, West Space moved to a site spanning five exhibition spaces on Bourke Street.
-In 2014, we began actively commissioning new work.
-In 2017, we introduced NAVA-rated fees for all exhibiting artists.
+In 2014, we began actively commissioning new work, and in 2017, introduced NAVA-rated fees for all exhibiting artists.
 As one of the few organisations our size to take this landmark and critical step, West Space is recognised as an exemplary model for best practice.
+West Space presented major commissions by Lisa Radford, Lou Hubbard, and Jason Phu spanning the entirety of West Space's galleries.

 In 2020, West Space moved to the inner-north, to a single space in multi-arts precinct Collingwood Yards, alongside fellow creatives, not-for-profit organisations and social enterprises.